scala/scala3/docs/_docs/reference/contextual/right-associative-extension-methods.md

-An extension method is treated as a right-associative operator (as in [SLS §6.12.3](https://www.scala-lang.org/files/archive/spec/2.13/06-expressions.html#infix-operations)) if it has a name ending in `:`, and is immediately followed by a single explicit term parameter (in other words, `rightParamss` is present).
+An extension method is treated as a right-associative operator (as in [SLS §6.12.3](https://www.scala-lang.org/files/archive/spec/2.13/06-expressions.html#infix-operations)) if it has a name ending in `:`, and is immediately followed by a single explicit term parameter (in other words, `rightParam` is present).
 In the example above, that parameter is `(y: Y)`.

 The Scala compiler pre-processes a right-associative infix operation such as `x +: xs` to `xs.+:(x)` if `x` is a pure expression or a call-by-name parameter and to `val y = x; xs.+:(y)` otherwise.
 This is necessary since a regular right-associative infix method is defined in the class of its right operand.
 To make up for this swap, the expansion of right-associative extension methods performs the inverse parameter swap.
-More precisely, if `rightParamss` is present, the total parameter sequence of the extension method's expansion is:
+More precisely, if `rightParam` is present, the total parameter sequence of the extension method's expansion is:

 ```
-    leadingTyParamss  leadingUsing  rightTyParamss  rightParamss  leftParamss  trailingUsing  rest
+    leftTyParams  leadingUsing  rightTyParams  rightParam  leftParam  trailingUsing  rest
 ```

+In other words, we swap `leftParams  trailingUsing` with `rightTyParam  rightParam`.

 For instance, the `+::` method above would become